MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/use-automation-kit.md

 ### Functionality

-The Automation Console app is used to launch Automation CoE-specific apps.
+The Automation Console app is used to launch Automation kit apps.
 You must update the information for the apps manually.
 [The setup process goes over configuring the Automation Console](./configure-automation-coe.md#console-configuration)

 ### Features